ParaPyDev/app-test-action/README.md

 # ParaPy Application Release GitHub Action

-This GitHub Action is provided by ParaPy to easily release and deploy ParaPy applications, to your ParaPy Cloud, with GitHub actions.
+This GitHub Action is provided by ParaPy to easily release and deploy ParaPy applications, to your ParaPy Cloud.

 Example workflow, utilizing the Action: